 - Encourage a practice known as equity stripping.
 They tell you to lie on your paperwork or push a loan on you that you can’t afford.

-Periodic Cap, Lifetime Cap, Margins and Other Things to Watch Out For
+Periodic Cap, Lifetime Cap, Margins and Other Essentials

 While you’re at it, determine the lifetime cap.
 It’s the limit on interest rate changes during the life of the loan.
 Ask your lender which index they use and how often and how much rates are allowed to change.